K7TRY/Documents/Laundry Room Project.md

   - [ ] New cabnets above the washer dryer
   - [ ] Trim the bottom of the door due to tile being higher
 - [ ] Living Room
+  - [ ] Dry wall repaired
-  - [ ] Repair walls
+    - [ ] Replace drywall and mud
     - [ ] Texture walls
   - [ ] Repair trim
   - [ ] Subfloor repair where needed.
   - [ ] Replace carpet with pad
 - [ ] Entryway from Garage
-	- [] Tile floor continuous from laundry room and bathroom
+	- [ ] Tile floor continuous from laundry room and bathroom
-	- [] Trim the bottom of the door due to tile being higher
+	- [ ] Trim the bottom of the door due to tile being higher
 - [ ] Bathroom
   - [ ] Toilet removed for tile
   - [ ] Tile floor continuous from entryway
   - [ ] Toilet re-installed
   - [ ] Trim the bottom of the doors due to tile being higher